quic-mtuttle/aimet/Docs/apiref/torch/migration_guide.rst

 In contrast, aimet_torch 2 enables quantization through quantized :mod:`nn.Modules` - modules are no longer wrapped but replaced with a quantized version.
 For example, a :mod:`nn.Linear` would be replaced with :mod:`QuantizedLinear`, :mod:`nn.Conv2d` would be replace by :mod:`QuantizedConv2d`, and so on.
-The quantized module definitions can be found under :mod:`aimet_torch.v2.nn`.
+The quantized module definitions can be found under :mod:`aimet_torch.nn`.

 These quantized modules can be accessed as follows: